Print

 Policy Statement

 In compliance with the Drug-Free Workplace Act of 1988, Washington and Lee University has a longstanding commitment to providing a safe, quality-oriented and productive work environment.
-Alcohol and drug abuse pose a threat to the health and safety of Washington and Lee University employees and to the security of our equipment and facilities.
-For these reasons, Washington and Lee University is committed to the elimination of drug and/or alcohol use and abuse in the workplace.
+Alcohol and controlled substance abuse pose a threat to the health and safety of Washington and Lee University employees and to the security of our equipment and facilities.
+For these reasons, Washington and Lee University is committed to the elimination of non-prescribed controlled substances and/or alcohol use and abuse in the workplace.

-This policy outlines the practice and procedure designed to prevent and correct instances of identified alcohol and/or drug use in the workplace.
+This policy outlines the practice and procedure designed to prevent and correct instances of identified alcohol and/or non-prescribed controlled substances use in the workplace.
 The Human Resources Department is responsible for policy administration.

 Applicability

-Washington and Lee's Drug-Free Workplace and Drug-Free Schools and Communities Act Notice provides information on laws and University policies governing alcohol and drugs.
-Washington and Lee also provides information on the adverse health and safety consequences of illegal drug use and alcohol misuse, as well as sources of help for drug/alcohol problems.
-Hard copies of the online information are available from the Human Resources Department.
-Assistance is also available through the University's partnership with the Carilion EAP Program.
-Information about EAP services is available on the HR website at http://www.wlu.edu/human-resources/benefits/other-benefits-and-perks/employee-assistance-program or by contacting the Human Resources Department.
+Washington and Lee's Drug-Free Workplace and Drug-Free Schools and Communities Act Notice provides information on laws and University policies governing alcohol and controlled substances.
+Assistance is available through the Employee Assistance Program (EAP).
+Information about EAP services is available on the HR website or by contacting the Human Resources Department.

 Policy

-It is the policy of Washington and Lee University to comply with the provisions of the Omnibus Transportation Employee Testing Act of 1991 ("the act") and to attract and maintain a workforce free of alcohol and drugs that may impair judgment and job performance and may result in accident or injury to self, other employees, students, or visitors.
+It is the policy of Washington and Lee University to comply with the provisions of the Omnibus Transportation Employee Testing Act of 1991 ("the act") and to attract and maintain a workforce free of alcohol and non-prescribed controlled substances that may impair judgment and job performance and may result in accident or injury to self, other employees, students, or visitors.

 Covered employees under the Act include individuals who are required to maintain a valid CDL because they either regularly or occasionally operate a commercial motor vehicle (CMV).
-A CMV is defined as a vehicle with a gross vehicle weight rating or gross combination weight rating of 26,001 or more lbs, or with the capacity to carry 16 or more passengers (including the driver), or of any size that is used to transport hazardous materials which require the vehicle to be placarded.
+A CMV is defined as a vehicle with a gross vehicle weight rating or gross combination weight rating of 26,001 or more lbs, or with the capacity to carry 16 or more passengers (including the driver).
 Participation in the controlled substances and alcohol testing program is mandatory for each individual required to maintain a CDL and is a term of employment for all such individuals.
 Each covered employee under the Act must certify that s/he has received a copy of this policy.

 General Procedure Summary